 The Technology Solutions Center is available to students via phone or face-to-face.
-Help desk analysts are available to assist students with Internet connectivity and telephone issues in the residence halls, issues with accessing CougarMail and CougarTrack, or other Columbia College owned systems.
+Help desk analysts are available to assist students with Internet connectivity, issues with accessing CougarMail and CougarTrack, or other Columbia College owned systems.
 Please click here for Technology Services hours of operation.